- Understanding SR-22 insurance in Idaho

 SR-22 insurance cost by company for driving without insurance

-The cheapest company for car insurance after being ticketed for driving without insurance is State Farm at an average yearly rate of $1,205.
+The cheapest company for car insurance after getting a ticket for driving without insurance is State Farm, with an average rate of $1,205 annually.

 | Company | Average annual premium | Average monthly premium |